karmaniverous/entity-manager/.stan/system/stan.todo.md

   - Updated typecheck script to run `tsd test/types` explicitly so the suite is discovered reliably while retaining tsd.config.json path mapping to src.

+- Types: consolidate tsd tests and resolve issues
+  - Merged basic.test-d.ts into entity-manager-types.test-d.ts and removed the
+    former.
+Switched imports to `../../src/index.ts` so Rollup build does not attempt to resolve the package name during compilation.
+Removed async from the shardQueryFn and marked parameters as used to satisfy ESLint.
+Restored `typecheck` to `tsc && tsd` to rely on tsd.config.json discovery.